wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 is to use huge pages, where a single TLB entry can map a significantly larger page than conventional 4KB pages.
 Large page itself, however, poses a challenge to the OS's VMM, since it has a much lower tolerance for memory fragmentation, and much higher storage overhead if the huge page is only accessed sparsely.

+MTLB solves this problem by inserting an optinal address space between the virtual and physical address space, called real address space.
+The real address space is part of the physical address space, which is not backed by actual hardware resource.
+The paper makes an important observation that, at the time of writing, the 32 to 40 bit physical address space is far more than the capacity of memory modules installed, resulting in a sparsely populated physical address space.
+In other words, in such a configuration, the majority of the physical address space is not used, which could be allocated to the shadow address space.